-Warm creamy vegan red lentil dal with coconut milk!
-Perfect for a hearty, flavorful, big bowl of comfort.
+This is a warm and creamy red lentil dahl recipe with coconut milk!
+It’s perfect for a hearty, flavorful, big bowl of comfort.

 - 1 onion, diced

 - ½ teaspoon ground turmeric

 - 2 cups (400 g) dry red lentils